SAP-samples/btp-dc-samples/docs/buildcode/btp-bc-commarrangement.md

     ![](images_comm/004_new_comm_system.png)

-5. Provide a System ID and System Name, e.g. COMMSYSTEM_MAINTENANCE_APP
+5. Provide a System ID and System Name, e.g., COMMSYSTEM_MAINTENANCE_APP

     ![](images_comm/005_commsystem_create.png)

-6. Provide teh host of your S/4HANA system.
+6. Provide the host of your S/4HANA system.
 Keep the other values.

     ![](images_comm/006_commsystem.png)

-7. Provide the user for Inbound Communication. the one you just created.
+7. Provide the user with Inbound Communication. the one you just created.

     ![](images_comm/007_inbound_commuser.png)